 PlayStation 4 console also uses cache storage to load your apps and games quickly.
 Cache is the reason you can seamlessly float around the home screen and switch between Netflix and your game.
-With time, the cache buildup on your console is increased and if the cache is corrupt, your system will run into errors.
+With time, the cache buildup on your console is increased and if the cache is corrupt, you may find PS4 external hard drive not working as it used to be.
 You will start experiencing longer load times and may find that your console is running sluggishly than it used to before.
 While it’s true that consoles get relatively slower over the years, clearing the cache can sometimes work wonders.
 The only reason developers release system updates for their console is to fix any bugs and improve the overall user experience.
 With each update, you do get new features on your console but the old processor on the console can only go so far to keep up with those new features poured down with these updates.
 Unfortunately, you don’t have an option to upgrade the internals within the console so your PS4 is bound to get slower with time.
 But again, maybe clearing the cache might do some good.

 You can either clear cache for a single game (with which you are experiencing issues) or the entire cache stored on your system.
 I stick to one game and beat the campaign and do a little bit of multiplayer before moving to any new game.
 For instance, I would beat all the races on Dirt 2 Single Player Campaign then maybe try out the multiplayer and if I like it, I will continue playing for a few more days before getting bored and jumping to a new game.
 If you play a single game over and over, your system will have more cache for that game and therefore, more chances of those cache files being corrupt.
 It’s needless to say that your game will run into trouble if the cache files are corrupt.
 You don’t want to run into cache-related errors?
 You might want to clear the cache regularly before encountering any of those errors.